 The water breaks when the amniotic sac ruptures.
 This could be sudden or gradual.
 If your water breaks you should notify your OB-GYN healthcare provider immediately.

 Nesting refers to a burst of energy or motivation a woman may experience before going into labor.
-This energy is usually focused towards getting things done before the baby arrives.
+This energy is usually focused on getting things done before the baby arrives.

 Effacement is a medical term for when the cervix stretches and thins.
 This is a sign that the uterus is preparing for delivery.